recodehive/machine-learning-repos/Classification Models/Tomato Leaf Diseases Classification/Readme.md

 ### 🎯 Goal

-The aim of this project is to make a classification model, which will classify the tomatoes based on its diseases , so that farmers can find cure to thier diseases.
+The aim of this project is to make a classification model, which will classify the leaf of the tomatoes based on its diseases , so that farmers can find cure to thier diseases.

 ### 🧵 Dataset :  [LINK](https://www.kaggle.com/datasets/kaustubhb999/tomatoleaf)

 ### 🧾 Description
-Tomato disease classification involves identifying and diagnosing various diseases affecting tomato plants by analyzing the visual symptoms on leaves, stems, and fruits.
-Common diseases include early blight, late blight, and leaf spot, which can cause significant crop loss if not detected and managed promptly.
+Tomato leaf disease refers to a variety of conditions that affect the leaves of tomato plants, often leading to reduced yield and quality.
+These diseases can be caused by pathogens such as fungi, bacteria, and viruses, as well as environmental factors.

 ### 📚 Libraries Needed
 - os